 - 26. Formal complaints must be made in accordance with the complaints procedure at the relevant Inn.
 The designated Inn employee can provide complainants with details and the procedure can also be found on the Inn's website. - 27.
-The investigation of a complaint will be carried out fairly and as quickly as possible. - 28.
-The standard of proof will be the same as that used by the Bar Tribunal and Adjudication Service (BTAS). - 29.
-The complaints procedure will include an appeals process. - 30.
-Depending on the seriousness of the complaint and whether it is well-founded there is a broad range of possible outcomes, including by way of example:
+The investigation of a complaint will be carried out fairly and as quickly as possible.
+The person who is the subject of the complaint should be: - given fair notice of any meeting or hearing; - be informed of the allegations and evidence against them; - given the opportunity to respond and provide their own documentation and evidence. - 28.
+The Inn must weigh all available evidence and decide whether, on balance, the behaviour complained of occurred and amounted to harassment or inappropriate conduct. - 29.
+The complaints procedure will include an appeals process.

-- an appropriate person speaking with the subject of the complaint to advise that the behaviour was unwelcome and should not happen again.
+- 30. Depending on the seriousness of any behaviour that is found, on balance, to have occurred and amounted to harassment or inappropriate conduct there is a broad range of possible outcomes, including by way of example: - an appropriate person speaking with the subject of the complaint to advise that the behaviour was unwelcome and should not happen again.
 Further monitoring of their behaviour is likely to being recommended in these circumstances; - the person concerned being excluded from teaching and mentoring roles for a fixed or indefinite period; - making a BSB report or lodging a complaint with the Judicial Conduct Investigations Office or referring student members to the Inns' Conduct Committee; - reporting the matter to the police; - support in accessing counselling for the complainant or subject of complaint; - recommending changes in Inn practices, e.g. regarding social or teaching events; - the subject of the complaint agreeing to attend an anti-harassment training course. - 31.
 Records will be kept of all formal complaints received, investigations and outcomes.
 These records can be used by the Inn to inform relevant Committees and members of any patterns and to inform more general messaging to members and improving training for members.
 Where appropriate, anonymised reports and analysis of complaints will be shared with the BSB.